Dictionary learning -- from local towards global and adaptive: Adaptive dictionary learning

 If $S_n$ is the estimated recoverable sparsity level of signal $y_n$, a good estimate of the overall sparsity level $S$ will be the rounded average sparsity level $\bar S = \lfloor \frac{1}{N} \sum_n S_n \rceil$.
 The corresponding update rule then is to increase $S_e$ by one if $\bar S > S_e$, keep it the same if $\bar S = S_e$ and decrease it by one if $\bar S < S_e$, formally

-To avoid getting lost between numerical and explorative sections we will postpone an algorithmic summary and testing of our adaptive sparsity selection to Subsection~\ref{sec:adap_synth} and next address the big question how to adaptively select the dictionary size.
+To avoid getting lost between numerical and explorative sections we will postpone an algorithmic summary to the appendix and testing of our adaptive sparsity selection to Subsection~\ref{sec:adap_synth}.
+Instead we next address the big question how to adaptively select the dictionary size.